 In season 6 it's stated that Louisiana has the largest vampire population in America.
-Well, guess which state has had the highest homicide rates for two consecutive decades in Real Life, only about forty percent of which are ever solved?
+Louisiana has had the highest homicide rates for two consecutive decades in Real Life, only about forty percent of which are ever solved.

 If Daphne was working for Maryann, why did she behave as she did when she waited her table?
 Why did Maryann respond by acting like she was trying to recruit her ala Tara?

 Fridge Brilliance: They were both acting the part for Sam, who didn't know that Daphne was Maryann's servant.
 If Sam had known that Daphne had anything to do with Maryann, he wouldn't have had anything to do with her - see him wigging out at Tara over her interactions with Maryann for proof.
 And Daphne couldn't do her job as bait if that happened.

 Not so much as Fridge Logic but an oddity: Vampires came out because of True Blood and True Blood alone.
 Did no vampire think that they have a responsbility to the rest of the supernaturals that fill up the sink?
 Or for that matter, if a few humans managed to web-eavesedrop at the debates between vampires, how did other supernaturals not find out or do something about it?
 Vampires getting exposed would put the rest in risk.

 Similarly, werewolves have an easier time living like humans.
 Just buy lots of meat and go camping every full moon.
 If they prefer staying hidden, which vampire's bright idea was it to come out into the open just because they can now buy their food?